robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I sat motionless, looking at the screen.

 This digital ledger still functioned like Mara's leather-bound one did.
-But at the same time, it had grown a personality—one it could share.
+But at the same time, it had grown a personality — one it could share.
 The main worksheet had new columns.
 Lisa had added a linked supplier sheet, an alterations queue, a delivery-risk column, and a short notes column that said things like: 'ask Mara before reordering' and 'check with Charlotte on this'.

 I stared at that note for longer than I meant to.